 This video discusses Neuroplasticity.
 The term we use to describe the plasticity of the brain beyond synapses.

-Simply put, based on how we process stimuli and our internal thoughts (and therefore which neurons are stimulated when), the human brain rewires itself by:
+Depending on the way we process stimuli and our internal thoughts, and, therefore, which neurons are stimulated at which times, the human brain rewires itself by:

 FACT: Throughout all of this a healthy brain maintains all existing neurons, it just changes synaptic pathways between them.
 All in an effort to be more efficient while expended less energy.